Happy Code is humane

 ask three questions:

-What behavior is this pushing people toward?
+What behaviour is this pushing people towards?

 Where is consent missing or fake?